anwari-fikri/anwari-fikri/README.md

-# Hi there 👋
+# Welcome 👋

 <div align="center">
     <img src="https://github-readme-stats.vercel.app/api?username=anwari-fikri&show_icons=true&title_color=343680&text_color=343680&icon_color=F79FBB&border_color=F79FBB" alt="Anwari's GitHub stats">
 </div>

 ## About Me
-* Hi there!
-I'm a web developer with a degree in Computer Science, passionate on building beautiful and functional websites.
+* I'm a web developer with a degree in Computer Science, passionate on building beautiful and functional websites.
 * I specialize in using modern web technologies such as React, Tailwind, and Next.js to create fast, responsive, and user-friendly interfaces.
 * I'm also experienced in using data science libraries such as Pandas and Scikit-learn to extract insights and value from data.